 Rotomolding is especially effective when utilized to form plastic storage tanks and other large-scale hollow containers.
 This method is ideal for these types of projects as the materials conducive to rotomolding are suitable for storing wastewaters, chemicals, fuels, oils and more.
 Combining high-quality, versatile materials with the rotomolding process yields multilayer, hollow parts that require zero welding and no subsequent joining.

-By contrast, the thermoforming process involves sheets of thermoplastics that are heated, molded, vacuum formed, and then trimmed.
+The thermoforming process works by heating, molded, and vacuum-forming sheets of thermoplastics and then trimming the excess.
 The cost of thermoforming is often lower than that of rotomolding as the tooling tends to be less expensive and the cost of parts lower.
 Thanks to advanced machining, the thermoforming process can also handle larger items, tighter tolerances, and efficient production.
 Plus, thermoforming is suited to a wider range of potential production materials that can be selected to best support any design.

-If you’re looking for thermoforming support for your design concept or project, Industrial Custom Products has the thermoforming services you’re looking for.
+If you’re looking for the right plastic molding for your design concept or project, Industrial Custom Products has the thermoforming services you’re looking for.
 Contact us and speak with an engineer about your project at (612) 781-2255, or request a quote online.
 You will receive a prompt response.